nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </div>

-A list of bit flags used in the &lsquo;fsType&rsquo; field of the OS/2 table in a TrueType or OpenType font and the &lsquo;FSType&rsquo; entry in a PostScript font.
+A list of bit flags used in the `fsType` field of the OS/2 table in a TrueType or OpenType font and the &lsquo;FSType&rsquo; entry in a PostScript font.
 These bit flags are returned by <a href="../ft2-base_interface/#ft_get_fstype_flags">FT_Get_FSType_Flags</a>; they inform client applications of embedding and subsetting restrictions associated with a font.

 See <https://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/FontPolicies.pdf> for more details.